webpt/simply-express-controllers/readme.md

 Accessing path parameters is similar to accessing query params, and is done with the `@pathParam(name, settings?)` decorator.
 In this case, `name` must be the name of an express path parameter present in either the controller or method path.
 For example, `@get("/foo/:bar")` will create a path param called `bar`, and `@controller("/widgets/:style/list")` will create a path param called `style`.

+When decorating a method argument, the argument name does not need to match the path parameter name.

 Available settings:

 - `schema`
   JSON-Schema to validate and coerce the value against.
   If this is provided, the path parameter will be validated against the schema.
 If the validation fails, the request will return `404 - Not Found` and the method will not be invoked.
   Additionally, valid data will be cocerced to javascript types depending on the requested json-schema type.
-For example, `{type: "number"}` will cast the string to a number before passing it to your method.
+For example, `{type: "number"}` and `{type: "integer"}` will cast the string to a number.

 ```js
 import { controller, get, pathParam } from "soapdish-controllers";